liamwalsh1980/Milestone-Project-1/README.md

 1. Media queries - subscribe page (subscribe.html)

     - The subscribe form stays central and at the top of this page.
 As the screen sizes getting bigger the form adjusted in size according to the screen size.
-    - The 'Thank you' image in central and re-sized on every screen size to keep in preportion.
+    - The 'Thank you' image is central and re-sized on every screen size to keep in preportion.
     - The useful links section had been adjusted slightly to fit within any screen size.

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.